-To this Dharmaraja replied: “The Dharma that seeks Moksha is the oldest and most relevant form of Dharma while rituals and activities observed to fulfil desires does not qualify as the oldest form of dharma (Sanatana Dharma).”
+Path that seeks Moksha is the most relevant form of Dharma.
+On the other hand, rituals and activities observed to fulfil desires are not considered as a part of Sadhana, in Sanatana Dharma.

 What are the different paths to attain Bhagawan ?

 In the first 9 chapters of the Bhagavad Gita, Sri Krishna explained the paths of Karma, Jnana and Bhakti Yoga as means to attain Him.

 From chapter 2 to 6, He elaborated on Karma and Jnana.
 “Subsequently with these two paths devotees can attain Bhakti, and through Bhakti one can attain Me.”
 Krishna says.
 He clarifies these facts in chapters 7 to 9.

 What is Sharanagati?

 Now a true devotee does not entirely accept his effort invested to attain Bhagawan.
 He is surrendered to the process laid by God and accepts the position of a person merely following the path.
 Such a devotee does not credit himself for treading the path of Sadhana but in turn appreciates the involvement of Bhagawan in His life.

 His mood is like this: “I have no power to attain you, my Lord.
 But, instead You have to show me the process which can subdue You, which can please you.”
 A person who has surrendered totally to the Lord makes no differentiation as “This is Karma Yoga”; “This is Jnana Yoga” or “This is Bhakti”.

 A surrendered being is totally dependent on the Lord and has even surrendered his deepest intelligence to the Lord.
 Now it is for the Lord to decide, what liberation is, what is karma or Jnana for His surrendered devotee.

 This is the state of being of a devotee who dives in Sharanagati.
 Noting else can qualify as Sharanagati.